 As you add cataloged folders or browse through folders of non-cataloged photos inside ON1 Photo RAW 2019, any keywords you have added-to any photo-are stored in an internal database.
 That list of keywords is visible in the Keyword List pane, and from there, you can search for established keywords and display those photos from your cataloged folders, manage the keyword list, and apply keywords to new images.
-And, to help manage your keywords, Photo RAW 2019 will also let you create subcategories of keywords (see "Using hierarchical keywords with Photo RAW" on page 44).

 If you double-click on a keyword in the list, Photo RAW will search your cataloged folders for that keyword, and display the results in the Preview window.
 In this search, Photo RAW is actually performing a search in the Filters pane, so you can refine your search there, if you wish to add additional filter criteria.
-(If you would like to search the current folder only, uncheck the Search Cataloged Folders option in the Filters pane.)
+(If you would like to search the current folder, uncheck the Search Cataloged Folders option in the Filters pane.)